"True talent management creates successful careers, real life affirming changes. Then, as in art, once the thing is made

 The fashion and design syllabus at Nottingham University is the best in the country so half the clothes being worn in Venus are self made and after a night of 'ecstatic' dancing, they are falling off, half naked but with huge smiles on their faces.
 Amazing scenes.

 On the night of Tong's Venus debut the first thing James Bailie says to me as we pull up in Pete's 320i BMW is that the place is already full and hundreds of University girls have turned up to see who this guy Tong is.
-He does his set and lights up the dancefloor.
+He does his set.
 After we hang out with James and the motion is set - we're going to hit every cool club in every town in the UK.

 James Bailie lets other promoters know of Tong's pulling power and the calls from me are accepted, we start teaming up with the best promoters all over the country.